Achim-Habekost/SpectroElectroChem-Suite/README.md

 ## Overview

-SpectroElectroChem Suite is an open-source desktop application for the analysis, visualization and quantitative evaluation of spectroelectrochemical experiments.
+SpectroElectroChem Suite is an open-source desktop application for the analysis, visualization, and quantitative analysis of spectroelectrochemical experiments.

 The software combines electrochemistry, Raman spectroelectrochemistry, absorption spectroelectrochemistry, fluorescence spectroelectrochemistry and rotating ring–disk electrode (RRDE) analysis within a single graphical user interface.